On the road with royal alley-barnes, Interim Director for the Seattle Office of Arts & Culture

 “The annual repainting of the now landmark Black Lives Matter street mural serves as an opportunity for reflection and reverence.
 We as the artists responsible remember that fateful day when we painted the mural seen around the world June 11, 2020.
 What has happened since then is the effect of that effort.
 We decided to form a collective to continue to support one another in our artistic endeavors.
 We opened a gallery, with support from Molly Moon’s Ice Cream, to continue to show our work and share with the community.
 As monumental of a moment that mural was, what we got from it was so much more.
 We got each other.
 We’ve all experienced individual and collective successes since then, but the real reward is connection, affirmation and a renewed sense of purpose.
 Our hope with the mural continuing to hold space on Capitol Hill is that the people who encounter it are reminded of the energy of that time, and continue to commune, speak, work and grow from a place of connection and want for everyone to have their fair share.
 To live and thrive, not just survive.”Takiyah Ward, Co-Founder of Vivid Matter Collective

-Among the volunteers at the recent restoration was ARTS Acting Director, royal alley-barnes, who assisted in repainting the large letters while also connecting with the muralists and volunteers.
+Among the volunteers at the recent restoration was ARTS Interim Director, royal alley-barnes, who assisted in repainting the large letters while also connecting with the muralists and volunteers.

 “This mural feels like a representation of our neighborhood and of our city.
 To see Vivid Matter Collective and community members show up to be a part of archiving this moment together feels really important to the work we should be doing as a city.”Ricky Reyes, ARTS Public Art Project Manager